The entire book appears at this link with chapters added after appearing online:

 Joe adds for good measure.
 “Today is the day we end his little

-“Hoping that the skies are clear today,” Joe
+“Hoping skies are clear today,” Joe adds as a

-adds as a pensive footnote.
-“I had to book the chopper in advance
+pensive footnote.
+“Had to book the chopper in advance.

-tracking device and radios both won’t cut through the soup.
+device and radios won’t cut through the soup.

-Continues Annie, “Let’s look at the bright side.
+Continues Joe as Annie, “Let’s look at the bright side.
 That bastard is due for

 a fall from a hot tin roofing job.
 His unlucky number is up today.

 We are gonna get him, sucker.
-Yes indeedy.
+Yes, indeedy.”
+Pause.
+“Check, please.”

-Tyger places surveillance equipment in the back seat so
+Tyger places surveillance equipment in the back seat.

-Joe can climb in the passenger side.
+Joe climbs in the passenger side.
 They drive about 10 miles

 east on Highway 190 to the commercial airfield.